Watergardens railway station: Watergardens

 In late 2002, the Melton Highway level crossing was upgraded, in conjunction with the duplication of the highway.
 In 2015, the Level Crossing Removal Authority announced the grade separation of the highway and railway line.
-In January 2018, the level crossing was removed, with the project completed in October of that year.
+In January 2018, the Melton Highway level crossing (down line) was removed and replaced with a bridge for Melton Highway, with the project completed in October.